27+ Special Things to Do in Sevierville, TN: Hometown of Dolly Parton

 SkyLand Ranch

 Skyland Ranch occupies 100 acres on top of a mountain in Sevierville.
-They are a new attraction and have some pretty neat things going on.
-For example, they’ve got the biggest mountain coaster in the Southeast at more than a mile in length.
+They are a fairly new attraction and have some pretty neat things going on.
+For example, they’ve got the longest mountain coaster in the Southeast at more than a mile in length.
 We tried it out and had so much fun running those rails.
+New in 2025 is the WagonWheeler, a huge swing with amazing views of the mountains.
+They have also added an awesome Safari Ride where guests are able to feed longhorn cattle, deer, goats, and Highland cows.

 1620 Parkway, Sevierville, TN